qua-platform/qua-libs/Tutorials/intro-to-simulation/readme.md

 simulation. i.e. how many clock cycles should the simulator simulate.
 The outcome of the simulator is a `job` object.

 The examples also demonstrate how to obtain and plot the simulated output of the hardware.
-Finally, the first example also demonstrates how the simulator can simulate saving variables, as would occur in the real hardware.
+Finally, the first example also demonstrates how the simulator can simulate saving variables to a stream, as would occur in the real hardware.

 Third Example
 ==============